Create 18th Century Styled Shoes and Stockings on a Budget

 I absolutely adore my 18th century inspired shoes!
+Here is how you can Create 18th Century Styled Shoes and Stockings on a Budget.

 Can you believe they once looked like this?

-Of course I first needed a bit of inspiration.
+Of course, I first needed a bit of inspiration.

 Most 18th century shoes were one of three styles: the slipper shoe, the pump or the mule.
 The most comprehensive collection I found can be viewed on The Met website.